Henauxg/ghx_proc_gen/README.md

 # Ghx Proc(edural) Gen(eneration)

-A Rust library for 2D & 3D procedural generation with *Model synthesis/Wave function Collapse*, also available for the Bevy engine.
+A Rust library for 2D & 3D procedural generation with **Model synthesis/Wave function Collapse**, also available for the Bevy engine.

-With *Model synthesis/Wave function Collapse*, you provide adjacency **constraints** as an input to the algorithm, and internally, a solver (AC-4 in this case), will try to generate a solution with satisfies those constraints, very much like a sudoku solver.
+With Model synthesis/Wave function Collapse, you provide **adjacency constraints** as an input to the algorithm, and internally, a solver (AC-4 in this case), will try to generate a solution with satisfies those constraints, very much like a sudoku solver.

-Altough it can be applied to do texture synthesis (mainly with bitmaps), `ghx_proc_gen` focuses more on grid-based use-cases such as terrain/structures/...
+Altough it can be applied to do texture synthesis (mainly with bitmaps), `ghx_proc_gen` focuses more on grid-based use-cases such as terrain or structures generation.

 - [Ghx Proc(edural) Gen(eneration)](#ghx-procedural-geneneration)
   - [Quickstart](#quickstart)